eapanthers/AutoDrafter/README.md

  Running on some instances of macOS will cause some menus not to display.
 Buttons included in that case.

- When adding file paths to the config, replace all '\' with '\\' to avoid loading errors.
+ When adding file paths to the config, replace all `\` with `\\` to avoid loading errors.

+ As of July 2021, Travis Kelce will be the recommended first round pick for you if you're picking outside of the top 3.
+This isn't an error - the program is working as intended - its due to his projected points being way higher than any other TEs.
+If you don't want to have him projected top ~8, manually drop his point projections closer to the other TEs.

  ## Future improvements:
    - Update live during drafts